Hhbecker/VectorBorneDiseaseLab/multiplexPathogenWorkflow/README.md

-Repo containing a workflow for quicker analysis of CDC multiplex tick pathogen test results
+A workflow for quicker analysis of CDC multiplex tick pathogen test results